horizontalsystems/Bitcoin-Explained-Guide/README.md

 The system designed in a way where a certain number of Bitcoin added to the system roughly every 10 minutes.
 Those newly created Bitcoins are given away "randomly" to one of the parties.
 The process is not really random.... but for the sake of keeping things simple, all you should understand is that a certain known number of Bitcoins are awarded to one of the network nodes every 10 minutes.
 The award goes to the node that is the first to succesfully solve a mathematical problem.
 While all nodes are trying to solve it only the very first one gets the prize.

-Once the total Bitcoin count reaches 21 million noew new Bitcoins will be issued to the winning node.
+Once the total Bitcoin count reaches 21 million no new Bitcoins will be issued to the winning node.

-In conclusion, here are the essentials points you should know:
+In conclusion, here are the essential points you should know:

 - 21 million: total number of Bitcoins that can exist
 - slighly over 17.8 million has already been created by system since 2008